jadijadi/lpic1book/content/1092_basic_network_configuration.md

 So when you need to reach a machine by its name, your OS will now which IP to reach.

 #### DNS configuration
-DNS (which stands for Domain Name System) is a server which translates human readable domain names (or more technically, text based domain names) to the corresponding IP addresses.
+DNS (which stands for Domain Name System) is a server which translates human-readable domain names (or more technically, text based domain names) to the corresponding IP addresses.
 You have to configure your computer to use a DNS so it will know which IP to contacted if you wanted to reach `linux1st.com` (and [donate](https://linux1st.com/support) maybe).

 This configuration can be found in `/etc/resolve.conf`.